 Wait, am I paying tax twice?

-It is a common misconception that having tax deducted from your pension income means that you have paid tax twice; once during employment and then again in retirement, this is incorrect.
-When you receive income through your employer, your pension contribution is taken from your pay before tax is calculated, meaning that if you earn £2000 per month, and your pension contribution is 3% then the amount of tax you pay is calculated on £1940, the amount remaining after you have made your pension contribution.
+It’s a common misconception that having tax deducted from your pension income means that you’ve paid tax twice; once during employment and then again in retirement.
+This is incorrect.
+When you receive income through your employer, your pension contribution is taken from your pay before tax is calculated, meaning that if you earn £2000 per month, and your pension contribution is 3% then the amount of tax you pay is calculated on £1940, the amount remaining after you’ve made your pension contribution.

-Therefore, when you take an income from a pension either while you are still in employmentself-employed, or when you have retired, that income contributes to your annual income and any income over your Personal Tax Allowance is taxed in line with the relevant tax bracket.
+Therefore, when you take an income from a pension either while you are still in employment, self-employed, or when you’ve retired, that income contributes to your annual income and any income over your Personal Tax Allowance is taxed in line with the relevant tax bracket.

 Tax-free Lump Sum

 The good news is that you can usually take up to 25% of your pension savings as a tax-free lump sum, regardless of whether you plan to take a regular income from your fund straight away.
-For example, it may be that you are approaching 55-year-old, have no plans to retire yet or take an income, but you would like to access some of your £150,000 pension savings to make home improvements.
+For example, it may be that you’re approaching 55-year-old, have no plans to retire yet or take an income, but you’d like to access some of your £150,000 pension savings to make home improvements.
 One option would be to take your £37,500 tax-free lump sum and then put the remainder into a Flexible-Access Drawdown plan, taking no income and leaving the fund invested with the view to grow it further.
-It is important to remember that, as with any investment, there are no guarantees and the overall fund value could decrease as well as increase.
+It’s important to remember that, as with any investment, there are no guarantees and the overall fund value could decrease as well as increase.

 Annuities

 An annuity is probably the most straightforward form of income to calculate tax from; this is because it commonly provides a guaranteed fixed income, like a salary during employment.
-When setting up your annuity you will be advised of what your annual income will be; this is with any other income which could include:
+When setting up your annuity, you’ll be advised of what your annual income will be; this is with any other income which could include:

 Your total annual income and anything over your Personal Tax Allowance becomes taxable income and will be taxed at the applicable rate.